 Ports of Entry (POE).
-Imperial County has seen increasing numbers of persons and vehicles crossing the border since 2012, after some declines during the recession (See Tables A-66 and A-67).
-The Calexico West/Mexicali Port of Entry is located in the City of Calexico and is the primary port for daily person crossings into the U.S. by car or as pedestrians.
+The Calexico West/Mexicali is located in the City of Calexico and is the primary port for daily person crossings into the U.S. by car or as pedestrians.
 This POE is being expanded to include 10 northbound vehicle inspection lanes, the headhouse and a bridge for southbound vehicle lanes.
 Phase I of this expansion is schedule to be completed in 2018 and Phase II is contingent upon future federal fund authorizations.

-There is also the Calexico East Port of Entry, which is located seven miles east of the Calexico West POE.
-In terms of economic value, the two Ports of Entry (POE) in and near Calexico supported cross-border product shipments totaling \$16.1 billion in 2017, of which \$10.6 billion are advanced manufacturing products.
-Of the two POEs, the Calexico East POE is the principal gateway for trade by truck through Imperial County and Baja California, Mexico.
-This passenger and commercial port is equipped not only with a number of passenger, pedestrian and bus lanes but also a "Free and Secure Trade" (FAST) Program lane, a "Secure Electronic Network for Travelers Rapid Inspection" (SENTRI) lane. and one Ready lane that requires users to present Radio Frequency Identification (RFID) enabled cards.
-Each of these programs allows expedited trade shipments between the U.S and Mexico and Canada.
+The Calexico East POE is a passenger and commercial port located seven miles east of the Calexico West POE and is the principal gateway for trade by truck through Imperial County and Baja California, Mexico.
+This POE is equipped not only with a number of passenger, pedestrian and bus lanes but also a Free and Secure Trade (FAST) Program lane, A Secure Electronic Network for Travelers Rapid Inspection (SENTRI) lane and one Ready lane that requires users to present Radio Frequency Identification (RFID) enabled cards.
+Each of these programs allow expedited trade shipments between the U.S and Mexico and Canada.
 The Imperial County Transportation Commission is pursuing discretionary freight program funding to widen the bridge over the All-American Canal, further reducing delays and related air pollution.